 Skip to main content

-Boil Water Notice issued for Dunmore/Glenamaddy and Glenamaddy Public Water Supplies
+Boil Water Notices for Dunmore/Glenamaddy and Glenamaddy supplies remain in place

 Following consultation with the Health Service Executive, Uisce Éireann has issued Boil Water Notices to protect the health of approximately 3,000 customers supplied by the Dunmore/Glenamaddy and Glenamaddy Public Water Supplies.